pgadmin-org/pgadmin4/docs/en_US/index_dialog.rst

     :alt: Index dialog sql tab
     :align: center

-The example shown demonstrates creating an index named *dist_codes* that indexes the values in the *code* column of the *distributors* table.
+The example shown demonstrates creating an index named *index_sal* that indexes the values in the *job* column of the *jobhist* table.

 * Click the *Info* button (i) to access online help.
 * Click the *Save* button to save work.
-* Click the *Cancel* button to exit without saving work.
+* Click the *Close* button to exit without saving work.
 * Click the *Reset* button to restore configuration parameters.